Source: http://bit.ly/2D5MGoZ Public Domain Image

 Marine Iguana Facts

-- Most notably, the truly remarkable Marine Iguana constitutes a very special type of reptile.
-This holds true because, to our knowledge, it remains the only lizard in the world able to live and forage in the ocean.
+- Regardless of which term one chooses to use when speaking of it, the animal remains exceptional.
+This holds true due to a unique quirk of evolution.
+To our current knowledge, it’s the only lizard in the world able to live and forage in the ocean.

 Related Articles